you can make a difference

 Meet our speakers

-• Annie SChomaker, LCSW
+• Annie, LCSW

-Annie Schomaker is a licensed clinical social worker (license # 149.015231) with a Masters degree from Jane Addams School of Social Work at University of Illinois in Chicago.
+Annie is a licensed clinical social worker (license # 149.015231) with a Masters degree from Jane Addams School of Social Work at University of Illinois in Chicago.
 As Co-Founder, Annie developed the original curriculum for the adult therapeutic program.

 With a wealth of clinical experience, Annie provides education and training about human trafficking to a variety of audiences, including but not limited to: health departments, medical personnel, social workers, victim advocates, educators, students, churches, college universities, business owners, law enforcement and other community organizations working with vulnerable populations.
 Annie also sits on the Illinois State-Wide Task Force for human trafficking.

-• Rev. Ginger Coakley
+• Rev. Ginger

-Ginger Coakley is an ordained elder of the Free Methodist Church, and holds a Master of Divinity degree from Asbury Theological Seminary.
+Ginger is an ordained elder of the Free Methodist Church, and holds a Master of Divinity degree from Asbury Theological Seminary.

 Ginger began fighting slavery in 2011 by leading a group of committed justice seekers in Bond County, Illinois, which became one of the first Set Free Movement teams.
 Her Set Free team mobilized a regional and statewide response to human trafficking through community-based action, with an emphasis on educating key societal influencers and preventing abuse by addressing the root causes of slavery such as poverty.